MetaBearC8/PC-SecurityAudit-/README.md

 4.Create a cloud folder: SecurityAudit Reports

 5.If it is a shared folder, add it to “My Drive”

-6.Make sure the folder is visible in Windows
+  Make sure the folder is visible in Windows

-7.Example: G:\My Drive\SecurityAudit Reports
+6.Example: G:\My Drive\SecurityAudit Reports

-8.Run the installer: Install-SecurityAudit-v4.2.bat
+7.Run the installer: Install-SecurityAudit-v4.2.bat

-9.Main program: SecurityAudit.ps1
+8.Main program: SecurityAudit.ps1

-10.Local report storage location: C:\SecurityAudit\Date
+9.Local report storage location: C:\SecurityAudit\Date

-11.Cloud report upload location: SecurityAudit Reports\ComputerName\Date
+10.Cloud report upload location: SecurityAudit Reports\ComputerName\Date

+11..you can tell Chatgpt to analysis the C:\SecurityAudit\Date and report you  cybersecurity thread of the computer